Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Rapid mixing of Swendsen-Wang dynamics

-Let $P_{\-{SW}}^{\-{wrc}}$ denote the transition matrix of the Swendsen-Wang dynamics for weighted random cluster models as defined in~\Cref{sec:SW}, and $P_{\-{EF}}$ denote the transition matrix of the edge flipping dynamics for weighted random cluster models as defined in~\Cref{section-Metropolis}.
-The main result of this section is the following lemma. \begin{lemma} If $0 < \lambda_v \leq 1$ for all $v \in V$, then it holds that
+Let $P_{\-{SW}}^{\-{wrc}} = P_{\+R \to \+I}P_{\+I \to \+R}$ denote the transition matrix of the Swendsen-Wang dynamics for weighted random cluster models as defined in~\Cref{sec:SW}, and $P_{\-{GlauberRC}}$ denote the transition matrix of the Glauber dynamics for weighted random cluster models.
+In this section, we compare the Swendsen-Wang dynamics with the Glauber dynamics.
+Ullrich \cite{Ull14} showed the following result about the variance decay (spectral gap) of the Swendsen-Wang dynamics. \begin{lemma}[\text{\cite[Remark 2 and Theorem 5]{Ull14}}] Suppose $0 < \lambda_v \leq 1$ for all $v \in V$.
+It holds that

+\end{lemma} The above result is proved in \cite{Ull14} in the case where $p_e = p \in (0,1)$ for all $e \in E$ and $\lambda_v = 1$ for all $v \in V$.\footnote{In \cite{Ull14}, Ullrich proved this for general random cluster models with an arbitrary $q\ge 1$, but when $q\neq2$ that model cannot be easily translated to the notation we use.} The model we consider allows that each $e$ has different $p_e \in (0,1)$ and each $v$ has different $\lambda_v \in (0,1]$. \Cref{lemma-var-compare} can be proved following the same lines of \cite{Ull14}.

+\Cref{lemma-var-compare} only compares the decay rate of the variance.
+The main technical result in this section is the following comparison lemma on the decay rate of the relative entropy. \begin{lemma} Suppose $0 < \lambda_v \leq 1$ for all $v \in V$.
+Let $0 < \delta < 1 $.
+For any distribution $\nu$ over $\Omega_{\+R}$, if